MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/30_usage.md

 ## Probing

-One of the fundamental parts of setting up your job is identifying the origin point of the work co-ordinate system that your job will run in.
+One of the fundamental parts of setting up your job is identifying the origin point of the work coordinate system that your job will run in.
 How this is done depends on the shape of your stock, the design of the item you are planning to machine, and the order of the operations that will be executed on it.

-This is not a decision that MillenniumOS can make for you automatically, but it can help you by automating the process of probing the origin of the WCS based on information you give it.
+This is not a decision that MillenniumOS can make for you automatically, however, it can help you by automating the process of probing the origin of the WCS based on the information you give it.

-During the execution of a job, and with default post-processor settings, you will be asked just prior to switching into each WCS to probe the origin of that WCS if it is not already set.
-MillenniumOS will give you a choice of probing cycles to choose from, which are described below.
-You can pick one or more of these options in sequence to probe the origin of your work-piece in all 3 axes.
+During the execution of a job, and with default post-processor settings, you will be asked just before switching into each WCS to probe the origin of that WCS if it is not already set.
+MillenniumOS will give you a choice of probing cycles, which are described below.
+You can pick one or more of these options in sequence to probe the origin of your workpiece in all 3 axes.

-For advanced usage, you can switch the **"WCS Origin Probing Mode"** to **"None"**, and this will not automatically trigger a probing cycle of each WCS, either at the beginning of the job or just prior to switching into the WCS.
+For advanced usage, you can switch the **"WCS Origin Probing Mode"** to **"None"**, and this will not automatically trigger a probing cycle of each WCS, either at the beginning of the job or just before switching to the WCS.
 You will need to either set the WCS origin manually or Use the features of your CAM or post-processor to inject probing cycle calls where necessary.

 When a probe cycle is triggered by the post-processor, you will see the following dialog box, which allows you to select the probing cycle that you would like to use to zero the WCS in question.